thijssnelleman/CostOfReproducibility/NeurIPS/2024/reviews/ReactZyme: A Benchmark for Enzyme-Reaction Prediction.md

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_

-[10]
+[6]

 The authors benchmark their method from figure 2 on the new dataset.
 However considered HPs are not clearly described.
+Model architectures can be extracted from code, but no config files or running scripts.

 ### Experimental Procedure
 _Given the experimental set-up of the work, how difficult is it to set up a new experiment, similar to those presented in the original work, with the same procedure?_